-Please note: Members to not need to book EXCEPT during school holidays.
-Check our book ticket page for details of dates.
+Please note: Members to not need to book EXCEPT during school holidays (Sat 19 Dec – Sun 3 Jan).
+Please check our booking page for details of dates.

 I have a gift ticket / adopter ticket / complimentary ticket, which has expired while you’ve been closed.
 What do I do?

 When we closed the zoo on the 21 March we automatically extended all valid pre-paid tickets until the end of the year.
 So, you can visit using that ticket but please remember to let us know that you are coming in advance by booking on our website.
 You’ll need to bring this booking confirmation and your pre-paid ticket to gain access in to the zoo.
 You will need to book a date for your visit using the 8 digit code included on your booking confirmation here.
 If you have a ticket for Chester Zoo, your ticket number will be on the back of the ticket, underneath the barcode.
 It will be 8 digits long and begin with a ‘1’.
 If you have a booking from an online order, your booking will have a QR code on it and your reference will be 8 digits long and begin with a ‘2’.

 I have a gift voucher but can’t use this online.
 Can I still book a ticket?

 Yes.
 Please email firstname.lastname@example.org with the following information:

 2. Voucher numbers